Minneapolis VA Health Care System

 The Research Service located in the medical center is one of the largest and most active research programs in the VA system.
 Currently, there are 179 scientists and investigators conducting research projects with over $30 million in research funding.
 These researchers publish hundreds of papers, abstracts and book chapters on the most cutting-edge research projects.
 In addition, the MVAHCS houses several research centers of excellence bringing together multidisciplinary teams of investigators.
 The Center for Chronic Disease Outcomes Research, a VA Health Services Research & Development (HSR&D) Center of Excellence, focuses on conducting health services research intended to improve the health care of Veterans with an emphasis on post-deployment health issues such as post-traumatic stress disorder (PTSD), polytrauma and blast-related injuries, and substance use disorders.
-The Minneapolis Geriatric Geriatric Research, Education and Clinical Center (GRECC) focuses on studying the aging brain with an emphasis on Alzheimer’s Disease, conducting studies from basic science (molecular and cellular biology and brain functions) to clinical and health services (caregiving and the Alzheimer’s patient).
-In collaboration with the University of Minnesota, the Brain Sciences Center focuses on using magnetoencephalography to study mechanisms underlying the brain activity across a range of areas including cognitive function, memory and learning, PTSD, alcoholism, schizophrenia, and Alzheimer ’s disease.
+The Minneapolis Geriatric Research, Education and Clinical Center (GRECC) focuses on studying the aging brain with an emphasis on Alzheimer’s Disease, conducting studies from basic science (molecular and cellular biology and brain functions) to clinical and health services (caregiving and the Alzheimer’s patient).
+In collaboration with the University of Minnesota, the Brain Sciences Center focuses on using magnetoencephalography to study mechanisms underlying the brain activity across a range of areas including cognitive function, memory and learning, PTSD, alcoholism, schizophrenia, and Alzheimer’s disease.

 The Presence of Psychology

-The MVAHCS Psychology staff currently consists of 80 doctoral psychologists, many whom hold academic appointments at the University of Minnesota and are involved in training.
+The MVAHCS Psychology staff currently consists of over 80 doctoral psychologists, many whom hold academic appointments at the University of Minnesota and are involved in training.
 Each psychologist works in one or more of the specialized treatment units and acts as a member of a multidisciplinary treatment team and/or as a consultant to programs within that setting.
 The Psychology staff offers a diversity of interests, theories, and techniques in psychology and work in widely-varied programs with different kinds of patients.
 In addition, the Psychology staff embraces the scientist-practitioner model with many psychologists involved in scholarly activity and conducting cutting edge funded research as clinician investigators.
 We train eight interns yearly – six are in our general psychology track and two in the Neuropsychology track.
 There are also six postdoctoral residents, four in clinical psychology with emphases in Serious Mental Illness, Rehabilitation, and Mental Health/Primary Care and two in Clinical Neuropsychology.
 Four psychology technicians and three clerical positions complete the staffing.